dfci/matchminer-api/README.md

 You also must update the oncotree file in ```settings_prod.py``` to ```./matchminerAPI/data/oncotree_file.txt``` as the file is in the repo.

-Note: When running the unit tests, in ```miner.py```, the ```from matchminer import ... custom ``` line will fail due to a name collision re: _count_matches().
-For testing purposes, the interim solution is to comment this out or copy over the function from custom.py temporarily to make the unit tests work

 ### DEV server ###

 The root of the application is **pymm_run.py**.
 The API can be served in development mode by using the following command: